Tonight We Tell the Secrets of the World (2016)

 Kaleidoscope Chamber Orchestra; Los Angeles, February 2017

-On NPR's NewsWorks Tonight
+Feature Story on NPR's NewsWorks Tonight

 About the Whisper Play

-In a whisper play, each member of an audience is given a unique text and seated in a discrete section of the theater that corresponds to thematic material in their text.
+In the whisper play, each member of an audience is given a unique text and seated in a discrete section of the theater that corresponds to thematic material in their text.
 A musical ensemble is on stage, illuminated by several panels of colored light; each color corresponds to a section of the audience and can be faded in and out by a lighting designer.
 When a color fades in, those seated in the corresponding section of the audience begin to read their texts—to themselves only, in a whisper at the very edge of silence.